taylorcate/NuttingVariorum/README.md

 Presenting, _The Digital Variorum of Wordsworth's "Nutting"_ for Jeff Cowton, curator of [The Wordsworth Trust](https://wordsworth.org.uk/), and colleagues.

 **April 17th, 2019: Capstone Defense**
-One of two defenses standing between me and graduation. :+1:
+The only obstacle standing between me and graduation. :+1:

 **Comments or Questions?
 Send me an email!